readingoutreach/Reading-Festival-Outreach-2016/turning.md

 The team regularly runs worship and Holy Spirit soaking sessions in Reading as well as evangelism training and outreach.

 The Turning team has also been invited to many cities in the UK and abroad to train Christians in evangelism and the Great Commission.

+{:.post-subtitle}
+## The Turning Schedule
+The full list of The Turning's confirmed schedule can be found on the [main page](/) of this site under the Future and Past events section and also on their main webpage.